A proof of the $4$-variable Catalan polynomial of the Delta conjecture

 Next we consider the case where $\alpha = (1,\beta)$ (that is, the $a=0$ case) and we see that the recurrence is slightly different.

 \begin{prop} For $k,\ell \geq 0$, and a composition $\beta$ we have the combinatorial recurrence,

 \end{prop}

-\begin{proof} In the case that the first part of the rise-touch composition is $1$, there are three types of $\circ$-decorated Dyck paths which contribute to this expression: the Dyck path starts with a non-decorated vertical step followed by a horizontal step, it begins with a $\circ$-decorated vertical step followed by a horizontal step or it begins with some number of $\circ$-decorated double rises followed by a peak followed by the same number of horizontal steps (in the picture below, the example representing this case has two $\circ$-decorated double rises, but in general there are potentially between $1$ and $\ell$ $\circ$-decorated double rises).
+\begin{proof} In the case that the first part of the rise-touch composition is $1$, there are three types of $\circ$-decorated Dyck paths which contribute to this expression: the Dyck path starts with a non-decorated vertical step followed by a horizontal step ({\bf Case 1}), it begins with a $\circ$-decorated vertical step followed by a horizontal step ({\bf Case 2}) or it begins with some number of $\circ$-decorated rises followed by a peak followed by the same number of horizontal steps ({\bf Case 3}) (in the picture below, the example representing this case has two $\circ$-decorated rises, but in general there are potentially between $1$ and $\ell$ $\circ$-decorated rises and the peak can potentially be a $NE$-diagonal step).